maubuz/2W6-Notes/docs/wk11/dom.md

 <br>

-For your information, the equivalent methods for selecting any node (including text nodes) are:
+For your information, the equivalent methods for selecting any node, **including text nodes**:

 -  `parentNode`, `childNodes`, `firstChild`, `lastChild`, `previousSibling`, `nextSibling`.